mystycs/mystycs.github.io/_posts/2016-08-27-snowboard_cli_gem_progress.markdown

 It took about a few days to complete.
 The biggest hurdle i ran into to was finding out that the pages that displayed the snowboards was actually outputting JSON.

-Mens Snowboard Page: http://thegoodride.com/snowboard-reviews/?mens=1 (resulted in [] for all data pulled via nokogiri) JSON Outputted: http://thegoodride.com/ajax.php?sort=0&mens=1 (This data was rendered by the browser to show to the user rather than statically built into the html page)
+Mens Snowboard Page: http://thegoodride.com/snowboard-reviews/?mens=1 (resulted in [] null for all data pulled via nokogiri) JSON Outputted: http://thegoodride.com/ajax.php?sort=0&mens=1 (This data was rendered by the browser to show to the user rather than statically built into the html page)

 I went at the attempt of using nokogiri to pull the data, but that resulted in data coming up empty every time.
 Luckily with the help of Avi I found out i had to pull the JSON.
 So i ended up adding JSON + Nokogiri to pull data from the website to display to the user.